mapbox/pixelmatch/README.md

 #### pixelmatch(img1, img2, output, width, height[, options])

 - `img1`, `img2` — Image data of the images to compare (`Buffer` or `Uint8Array`).
-- `output` — Image data to write the diff to.
+- `output` — Image data to write the diff to, or `null` if don't need a diff image.
 - `width`, `height` — Width and height of the images.
 Note that _all three images_ need to have the same dimensions.

 `options` is an object literal with the following properties: